fhcn-io/killercoda-scenarios/scenario-01/steps/01/text.md

 <br>

-Create a new deployment named `nginx` with the image `nginx`.
+Create a new deployment named `nginx` with the image `nginxdemos/hello:plain-text`.
 ```
-kubectl create deployment nginx --image=nginx
+kubectl create deployment nginx --image=nginxdemos/hello:plain-text
 ```

 Check the deployment